AfricasVoices/Project-MAAP-Somalia/README.md

 ## Usage
 Running the pipeline requires (0) creating a phone number <-> UUID table to support de-identification of respondents, (1) fetching the PDM survey and demographics from Rapid Pro, (2) fetching the contact data from Rapid Pro (3) merging the post distribution monitoring data and the demographics, (4) merging the outside data(SCOPE) to the rapidpro data, (5) creating files for ICR, (6) creating CODA files (7) merging the coded CODA data with the rest of the data, and (8) creating the analysis files.

-To simplify the configuration and execution of these stages, this project includes a `run_scripts` directory, which contains shell scripts for driving each of the stages.
+To simplify the configuration and execution of these stages, this project includes a `scripts` directory, which contains shell scripts for driving each of the stages.
 More detailed descriptions of the functions of each of those stages, and instructions for using the run scripts, are provided below.

 ### 0. Phone Number <-> UUID Table
-First, create an empty phone number <-> UUID table by running the following command in the `run_scripts` directory:
+First, create an empty phone number <-> UUID table by running the following command in the `scripts` directory:
 ```
 $ ./1_create_uuid_table.sh <data-root>
 ```